GameDevRaf/AI-Video-Generation-Project/README.md

 I learned quite a bit on how to setup and use AI in a development environment through this project.

+This specific repo is currently abandoned as I'm now working on the same idea but in a different format.

 ---

 AI Video Generation Project is a full-stack Nuxt application that turns a text idea into a short-form video: